Border closure unlikely to affect agriculture

 "I know, in Queensland, they were looking for passengers, so don't take passengers, no family, or nothing like that, go by yourself and you will be right."

-The story Border closure unlikely to affect agriculture first appeared on Stock & Land.
+The story Border closure unlikely to affect agriculture first appeared on The Land.